EXCLUSIVE-China pressures Germany's Continental to cut out Lithuania - sources | Business

 China is pressuring German car parts giant Continental to stop using components made in Lithuania, two people familiar with the matter told Reuters, amid a dispute between Beijing and the Baltic state over the status of Taiwan.
 The targeting of Continental is an example of how the China-Lithuania diplomatic spat is spilling over into business in an era of global supply chains and affecting Germany's car industry, a lucrative pillar of Europe's biggest economy.

+German industry sources said the pressure was not only being felt by Continental but up to a dozen companies, mainly from the automotive and agricultural sectors, they said.
 Continental, which supplies all of Germany's big automakers, declined to comment on whether it had been asked by the Chinese government to cut links with Lithuania.
-China's foreign ministry denied that Beijing had pressured multinational companies not to use Lithuanian-produced parts though said its companies no longer trusted Lithuania.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)